fido-device-onboard/docs-fidoiot/docs/implementation-references/getting-started-guide.md

 !!!
 NOTE
       For the instructions in this document, `<fdo-pri-src>` refers to the path of the FDO PRI folder 'pri-fidoiot'.

-1. Using the maven build system to build FDO PRI source.
+1. Using the Maven build system to build FDO PRI source.

 ```
 cd <fdo-pri-src>
 mvn clean install
 ```

-2.&nbsp;Using docker container to build FDO PRI source
+2.&nbsp;Using Docker container to build FDO PRI source

 ```
 cd <fdo-pri-src>/build